 Pitman Hall is located at 160 Mutual Street.
 It has 14 floors and 565 rooms – with each floor having communal kitchen, lounge, and laundry facilities.
 The cafeteria is located on the main floor.
 This residence is co-ed.

-To learn more about Ryerson’s history – please visit the Ryerson University Archives and Special Collections located on the 4th floor of the library in Room LIB404.
+To learn more about Ryerson’s history – please visit the Toronto Metropolitan University Archives and Special Collections located on the 4th floor of the library in Room LIB404.

 Stay tuned for month for the final blog in the series – Student Athletics and Intramurals.

 The Toronto Metropolitan University and Archives has created an exhibit, running June 1 – October 31, looking back at the history of the school.
 For each month the exhibit is open we will feature in our blog one of the 5 themes of the exhibit: 5 pivotal moments in Ryerson’s history, Student Groups and Clubs, Student Government, Student Housing, and Athletics and Intramurals.

 For August’s post – we will delve into the history of student government on campus.

 The Ryerson student union has held many names since the inception of the Ryerson Polytechnical Institute.
 In 1948, the first iteration of the student assocaition was called the Students’ Administrative Council (SAC).
 In 1970, it changed its name to the Students’ Union of Ryerson Polytechnical Institute (SURPI), and between 1989 and 1996 it was know as Ryerson Students’ Union (RSU).
 In the mid-1990s, the union was renamed the Ryerson Students’ Administrative Council (RYESAC), and in 2006 it became the Ryerson Students’ Union (RSU) as we know it today.